Before your exchange

 Learn to travel light: don't bring more than you can carry.
 Remember that you can buy most items in your host country.
 Check your luggage allowance with your airline.
 Pack your most valuable and personal items in your carry-on luggage.
 Never carry items for strangers, and make sure you pack your suitcases yourself and know what they contain.
 Consider the climate of your host country and pack accordingly.
 Some destinations are extremely cold in winter, so bring a heavyweight coat and a waterproof jacket, or buy them on arrival.

 To prepare outgoing students for their exchanges, OAL arranges pre-departure briefing sessions and consulate visits between April and July, and again in November for students going on exchange during the second term.
 As well as learning practical information about their exchanges, students also have the chance to meet former exchange students.
-The Pre-departure Briefing Sessions for Outgoing Exchange Students will be held in April for Term 1/year exchange and in November for Term 2.
-The information presented at the sessions which were held in November 2016 is available here.
+The Pre-departure Briefing Sessions for Outgoing Exchange Students will be held in April for Term 1/Year exchange and in November for Term 2.
+The information presented at the sessions which were held on 21 April 2017 is available here.

 Letter of Undertaking